Navid200/xDrip/docs/Nightscout/FreeDNS_Min_Login.md

 If the hostname is active and you restart the server, the hostname will be mapped to the ip address, and Nightscout will resume operation again.

-Make sure to set up your email client not to block emails from FreeDNS.
-Make sure their email address is not in your junk/spam mail list.
+**<span style="color:red">Set up your email client not to filter the email, from FreeDNS, as junk/spam.
+You will receive an email from them once every 5.5 months as a reminder to log into your FreeDNS account to keep your account active.</span>**